Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 • After reaching the age of 58, which is the retirement age, you can apply to withdraw your EPF through your employer.

-• If you find yourself unemployed for an entire month, you are eligible to withdraw 75 percent of your provident fund before reaching the retirement age.
+• If you find yourself unemployed for an entire month, you are eligible to withdraw 75 percent of your provident fund before reaching retirement age.
 Notably, the employer’s contribution can only be withdrawn after reaching 58 years of age.

 Understanding the intricacies of the EPF process ensures that individuals can make informed decisions about their provident fund, whether it be through regular contributions, understanding growth through investments, or making withdrawals when needed.